Nicole Galloway: Audit of City of Viburnum

 On June 21, 2017, Auditor Galloway released an audit showing that the city clerk of Viburnum, Missouri stole $100,000.
 Dana Mayberry served as the Viburnum City Clerk for 14 years.
 The city identified inconsistencies in accounts she oversaw after she lost her reelection bid in April 2016.
 At that time, most of the city and municipal division records disappeared in the Iron County town of less than 1,000 residents.
 Mayberry admitted to stealing city funds, after which the mayor notified the State Auditor's Office.
 An audit began in August 2016 after the Viburnum Board of Aldermen authorized one.
 The examination began to uncover a scheme in which the former clerk adjusted customer utility accounts and then destroyed records and other evidence.
 The former city Clerk was charged with receiving stolen property, a Class B Felony as a result of the audit.
 On August 15, 2018, the former city Clerk was sentenced to five years probation and ordered to pay the City of Viburnum $100,000.

 Missouri Alliance for Freedom v.
 Galloway

 In May 2017, the Missouri Alliance for Freedom, a Republican-aligned 501(c)(4) group, submitted three open-records requests to the Office of State Auditor.
 The requests sought a wide variety of communications, including those specifically concerning the auditor's scrutiny of the Missouri Department of Revenue.
-The State Auditor's Office produced approximately 47,000 pages at no charge to Missouri Alliance for Freedom, including 254 screenshots of text messages to and from the state auditor.
+The State Auditor's Office produced approximately 47,000 pages at no charge to the Missouri Alliance for Freedom, including 254 screenshots of text messages to and from the state auditor.